 I bought the TS 10 x 60 LE Porro binoculars in October 2017 (at Teleskop-Spezialisten), because, after the good experiences in September 2017 with a dark night sky in France, I wanted to explore whether a night glass can show even more objects than the Leica binoculars already do.
-After about a year of experience with these binoculars, I can state that the image has much more contrast with the TS than with the Trinovid.
-I also can see more faint stars with it.
+After about a year of experience with these binoculars, I can state that the image has much more contrast than that of the Trinovid and that I can also see more faint stars with it.
 Regarding the pure recognizability of deep sky objects, however, there does not seem to be a big difference between the two binoculars.
 I can find most of the sky objects with both of them, but they typically appear more beautiful in TS binoculars.
 All in all I do not regret the purchase of the TS binoculars, and I am quite happy with them!

-The TS binoculars are much heavier than the Leica Trinovid (though not as heavy as stated in the specifications).
-Due to the higher weight, I can keep it more steady than the Trinovid, but on the other hand, my arms also weaken much faster ...
+Of course, the TS binoculars are much heavier than the Leica Trinovid (though not as heavy as stated in the specifications).
+Due to the higher weight, I can keep it more steady than the Trinovid, but on the other hand, my arms also get tired much faster ...

 Sometimes, I have problems with setting the glass correctly, especially setting the angle, and from time to time also with focusing.
 But these problems may be related to my eyes.
 The Trinovid is certainly less problematic here for me.

-In daylight, The TS binoculars exhibit magenta and cyan colors at dark fringes (for example, if you view dark branches or a crow against the bright sky), which are more or less disturbing.
-At night, the color ribbons are unnoticeable and therefore not disturbing when I observe stars and DSOs.
+In daylight, the TS binoculars exhibit magenta and cyan color fringes at dark edges (for example, if you view dark branches or a crow against the bright sky), which are more or less disturbing.
+At night, color fringes are unnoticeable and therefore not disturbing when I observe stars and DSOs.
 When observing the moon, I find some color fringes (depending on the moon's brightness), but the fringes are not disturbing.